JensBender/loan-default-prediction/README.md

 <img src="images/header-image.webp">

 <!-- SHORT SUMMARY  -->
-Developed a machine learning pipeline for loan default prediction to enhance risk management for financial institutions.
+Developed a machine learning pipeline for loan default prediction to support credit risk assessment.
 Engineered, scaled, and encoded features.
-Trained, tuned and evaluated eight models.
-Deployed a Random Forest with optimized threshold (AUC-PR: 0.59, class-1 recall: 0.79) as a Dockerized web app with FastAPI backend and Gradio frontend on Hugging Face.
+Trained, tuned, and evaluated eight models.
+Deployed a Random Forest Classifier with an optimized decision threshold (AUC-PR: 0.59, recall: 0.79 for defaulters) as a Dockerized web app with a FastAPI backend and Gradio frontend, hosted on Hugging Face Spaces.

 ---